GT-IMPACT/impact-front/public/en/wiki/machines/matrixparticlesstabilizer.md

 Beams and lightnings do no damage.

-Constantly consumpes 1,920 EU/t electricity.
+Constantly consumes 1,920 EU/t electricity.

 ##### Structure features

 The color of the I-Glass in the structure does not matter.